NAFTeam/NAFF/docs/src/Guides/8 Events.md

 What events you subscribe to are defined at startup by setting your `Intents`.

-`Intents.DEFAULT` is a good place to start if your bot is new and small, otherwise it is recommended to take your time and go through them one by one.
+`Intents.DEFAULT` is a good place to start if your bot is new and small, otherwise, it is recommended to take your time and go through them one by one.
 ```python
 bot = Snake(intents=Intents.DEFAULT)
 bot.start("Put your token here")